Skip to main content

 Smart Vs Traditional Electricity Tariffs Explained

 Your electricity tariff options depend on the type and configuration of your electricity meter.
-To get started, identify your meter configuration using the tool below:
+If you're not sure what type of meter you have, use our Meter Identification Tool to find out.

 Should you switch to a smart meter?